-I, Ben McDevitt, acting in my capacity as Chief Executive Officer of the Australian Sports Anti-Doping Authority (ASADA), establish these procedures under subsection 15(3) of the Public Service Act 1999 (‘the Act’).
+I, David Sharpe, acting in my capacity as Chief Executive Officer of the Australian Sports Anti-Doping Authority, establish these procedures under subsection 15(3) of the Public Service Act 1999 (‘the Act’).

-1.2 These procedures also apply in determining any sanction to be imposed on an APS employee in ASADA who has been found to have breached the Code.
+1.2 These procedures also apply in determining any sanction to be imposed on an APS employee at ASADA who has been found to have breached the Code.

-1.3 These procedures, as they apply to determining whether there has been a breach of the Code, apply to any suspected breach of the Code except for one in respect of which a decision had been made, before 28 October 2016, to begin an investigation to determine whether there had been a breach of the Code.
+1.3 These procedures, as they apply to determining whether there has been a breach of the Code, apply to any suspected breach of the Code except where a decision had been made, before 26 November 2019, to begin an investigation to determine whether there had been a breach of the Code.

 1.5 In these procedures, a reference to a breach of the Code by a person includes a reference to a person engaging in conduct set out in subsection 15(2A) of the Act in connection with their engagement as an APS employee.